3urobeat/steam-comment-service-bot/.github/ISSUE_TEMPLATE/feature_request.md

 A clear description of what should happen.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Please add any other information here, if you have some.